 Our constitution ensures that all geographies within the county are represented through local authority membership and that our private sector members represent a mix of both SME and larger businesses.

-Board Director Register of Interests
+Board Directors and Staff Register of Interests

 The register is held by the LEP Executive and will be updated regularly: